lynaghk/todoFRP/todo/hlisp-javelin/README.md

 * DOM elements are neither created nor destroyed in the running of the application.
-* Behaviors are set up once, when the page is first constructed, and remain in place immutably for the entire running of the program.
+* Behaviors are set up once, when the page is first constructed, and remain in place immutably.
+No new behaviors are attached while the program runs.
 * Connections between the DOM and the FRP state machine are [delegated](http://api.jquery.com/delegate/) and indirect.
 * There are no direct connections between elements.
 Usually such connections